Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

-We now study arrangements of codimension $1$ sub-spheres in a sphere.
-In general the codimension $1$ sub-spheres in a sphere could be very difficult to deal with.
+We start with a generalization of the property $(1)$ above.
+By an $l$-sphere $S^l$ we mean a smooth, closed $l$-manifold homeomorphic to the unit sphere in $\R^{l+1}$.
+The $0$-sphere $S^0$ consists of two points and we assume that the empty set is the sphere of dimension $-1$.
+If $S$ is an $(l-1)$-sphere embedded in $S^l$ ($l\geq 2$) as a closed subset then $S^l\setminus S$ has two connected components.
+Hence codimension-$1$ subspheres generalize hyperplanes in this respect.
+In general codimension-$1$ subspheres in a sphere could be very difficult to deal with.
 For example, consider the Alexander horned sphere.
-It is an embedding of $S^2$ inside $S^3$ whose complement is not even simply connected.
-In order to avoid such pathological instances we restrict our selves to a nice class of spheres.
+It is an embedding of $S^2$ inside $S^3$ such that one of the connected component of the complement is not even simply connected.
+In order to avoid such pathological instances we restrict ourselves to a nice class.
+A codimension-$1$ subsphere $S$ of $S^l$ is said to be \emph{tame} (or \textit{locally flat}) if for every $x\in S$ there is a neighbourhood $U_x$ of $x$ in $S^l$ such that $(U_x, U_x\cap S)\cong (\R^l, \R^{l-1})$.
+For such a subsphere the following statements are equivalent(see \cite[Theorem 1.8.2]{rushing73}):

-\bd{ch4def1} Let $S^l$ denote the unit sphere in $\R^{l+1}$, a subset $S$ of the unit sphere is called a \emph{hypersphere} if and only if it is neither empty nor singleton and $S = H\cap S^l$ for some (affine) hyperplane $H$ in $\R^{l+1}$. \ed

-An important property, that will be relevant to us, is that for $S^l (l\geq 2)$ the complement of a hypersphere contains exactly two connected components homeomorphic to an open ball.
-There is, in fact, a larger class of codimension $1$ spheres called the \emph{tame} spheres whose complement is two open balls.
-Moreover the tame spheres are homeomorphic to hyperspheres.
-The reason we do not consider the tame spheres is that given a collection of these spheres there need not exist a homeomorphism taking them to a collection of hyperspheres (see \cite[Chapter 5]{deshpande_thesis11} for an example).

-\bd{ch4def2}An \textit{arrangement of spheres} in the unit sphere $S^l$ is a finite collection $\A = \{S_1,\dots,S_k \}$ of hyperspheres satisfying the following conditions: \begin{enumerate} \item $\A_I := \cap_{i\in I} S_i$ is a sphere of some dimension, for all $I\subseteq \{1,\dots,k\}$. \item If $\A_I \nsubseteq S_i$, for some $I$ and $i\in \{1,\dots,k\}$, then $\A_I\cap S_i$ is a hypersphere in $\A_I$. \item The hyperspheres in $\A$ decompose $S^l$ into a regular cell complex. \end{enumerate} If all the hyperspheres are obtained by intersecting with the codimension $1$ subspaces then we call such an arrangement a \emph{centrally symmetric arrangement of spheres}.\ed

-We assume that the empty set is the unit sphere of dimension $-1$ and that $S^0$ consists of two points.
-For $S\in \A$ let $H_S$ denote the hyperplane in $\R^{l+1}$ such that $S = H_S\cap S^l$.
-Also because of the above definition all the sphere arrangements we consider satisfy the following non-degeneracy condition

-We should also note here that the sphere arrangements are a special case of submanifold arrangements.
-These arrangements were introduced in \cite[Chapter 3]{deshpande_thesis11}.
-Interested reader is invited to check that the sphere arrangements satisfy all the conditions for submanifold arrangements.
+\begin{enumerate} \item there exists a homeomorphism $h$ of $S^l$ onto the standard unit sphere in $\R^{l+1}$ such that $h(S)$ is the equator cut out by the coordinate hyperplane $x_{l+1} = 0$; \item $S$ is homeomorphic to a piecewise-linearly embedded $(l-1)$-subsphere; \item the closure of each connected component of $S^l\setminus S$ is homeomorphic to the $l$-ball. \end{enumerate}

+Tame subspheres need not intersect like hyperplanes.
+As an example, consider Figure \ref{nonpap}, it shows the non-Pappus arrangement on the unit sphere in $\R^3$.